High School Summer Internship Outdoor Leader

 Our Outdoor Leader Experience

 We are thrilled to offer high school students an engaging hands-on opportunity through our Green Career Pathway program.
-Over the course of an interactive 8-week internship Outdoor Leaders will develop leadership and professional skills gain ecological and environmental justice knowledge and experience travelall while making a meaningful impact in the community.
+Over the course of an interactive 8-week internship Outdoor Leaders will develop leadership and professional skills gain ecological and environmental justice knowledge and experience traveling to the Tetons Science School all while making a meaningful impact in the community.

-The Urban Ecology Center will be hiring a cohort of 18 Outdoor Leaders for the 2026 summer season (6 at each location: Riverside Park Washington Park and Menomonee Valley).
+Through a partnership with EmployMKEs Earn and Learn program Urban Ecology Center will be hiring a cohort of 18 Outdoor Leaders for the 2026 summer season (6 at each location: Riverside Park Washington Park and Menomonee Valley).
+As part of Earn and Learn Outdoor Leaders must reside in the City of Milwaukee and be available for a required Earn & Learn paperwork orientation the week of June 15 in order to begin work on the June 23 start date.

 Why Join Us